DIKU-EDU/kudos/docs/index.rst

 *****************************

-Since the ``kudos`` system is written using the C programming language, you should be able to program in C. For an introduction on C programming, see the classical reference [KR]_, or the more modern, and perhaps more accessible, [ModernC]_.
-You also need to know quite much about programming in general, particularly about procedural programming.
+Since the ``kudos`` system is written using the C programming language, you should be able to program in C. For an introduction to the C programming language, see the classical reference [KR]_, or the more modern, and perhaps more accessible, [ModernC]_.

 We also expect that you are taking a course on operating systems or otherwise know the basics about operating systems.
 You can still find OS textbooks very handy when doing the exercises.
-We recommend that you acquire the book "Operating Systems: Three Easy Pieces"[OSTEP]_, or, if you are in a more classical mood, we recommend [Stallings]_ or [Tanenbaum]_.
+We recommend that you get a hold of the book "Operating Systems: Three Easy Pieces"[OSTEP]_, or, if you are in a more classical mood, [Stallings]_ or [Tanenbaum]_.

 Since you are going to interact directly with the hardware quite a lot, you should know something about hardware.
 A good introduction on